MaliParag/CodeReviewGuidelines/guidelines.md

 There may be situations where the changes being made are difficult to describe in a concise title, or where a generic title is sufficient.
 In such cases, it is important to ensure that the description of the pull request provides enough information about the changes.

+# 2. Description

+#### 2.1 Write documentation for future
+Pull request description is documentation for future.
+Write it in a way that assumes that reader has no context of this change.

+#### 2.2 Include links to other related pull requests, documents, changes etc.
+Include links to the documents that give additional information related to this pull request, may it be a spec or an one pager.
+Provide links to other related pull requests.

+#### 2.3 Provide a brief summary of the changes
+Start the description with a brief summary of the changes being made.
+This should be concise and give an overview of what the pull request does.

+#### 2.4 Explain the reasoning behind the changes
+Provide a detailed explanation of why the changes were made.
+Mention alternative approaches considered and reasons behind choosing current approach.
+This can help reviewers understand the context and make more informed decisions about the code changes.

+#### 2.5 Use @mention to bring attention any potential issues or areas for further review
+Use @mention to mention all stakeholders and to bring their attention to potential impacts of current code changes or areas where you want input from reviewers.

+#### 2.6 Include test cases or link to the test case document
+Include all test cases with steps that were used to validate the changes.
+Include commands or scripts used for validation.

+#### 2.7 Include screenshots and outputs of the test cases
+Include screenshots or outputs of the test cases showing that all test cases passed.
+Include outputs, so future testers can verify their outputs with your output.

+## Enforcement
+To enforce these guidelines, reviewers can check the pull request description and provide feedback to the submitter if necessary.
+Teams can also use automated tools to add an agreed upon template to the description box automatically when a new pull request is created.
+Reviewers need to make sure all details are provided in the added template.

+## Exceptions
+There may be situations where the changes being made are minor or self-explanatory, and a detailed description is not necessary.
+However, it is always better to err on the side of providing more information rather than less, to ensure that reviewers have all the information they need to make informed decisions.

 # Linking work items
 ## Quality of work items